rdiaz02/Zotero-to-Referey/README.md

 now).
 A few essential features for me are:

-- Being able to read, annotate, and highlight any PDF in my library while offline, **without** having had to pre-download them before (e.g., I do not want to spend 10' minutes before I leave the lab thinking what I might be reading in the train on my way home).
+- Being able to read, annotate, and highlight any PDF in my library while **offline**, **without** having had to pre-download them before (e.g., I do not want to spend 10' minutes before I leave the lab thinking what I might be reading in the train on my way home).
 This means that any solution that tries to fetch the PDF from a server when you want to open it is not acceptable to me.

-- Having the PDFs synced with my computer(s) automagically as soon as I am online again.
+- Having the **PDFs synced with my computer(s) automagically** as soon as I am online again.
 And, of course, having any annotations I make in the PDFs on my computer(s) show up in my tablets without any manual intervention.

-- Being able to order the entries by collection, by tag, and by date (and, ideally, select by combination of tag and collection, and order by date, author, or title in those searches).
+- Being able to ** select entries by collection and/or tag** and **order by date** (and, ideally, order by author, or title, and other combinations).

 ### What ###

-Referey does exactly what I want but it expects Mendeley dbs.
+Referey does exactly what I want but it was designed for Mendeley dbs.
 What I have done is take the Zotero db and, from it, generate a minimal db that Referey can deal with.

 (Does this work with Windows, or Mac or ...?
 No idea.
 Most of it should, but I only use GNU Linux).

+### Why Referey ###

+Referey makes many things extremely simple and convenient.
+The user takes care of syncing the database (db) and the complete directory with all the PDFs, and Referey works from there.
+If you use a syncing system that keeps the db in your tablets updated and that syncs the PDFs back and forth (e.g., see [Syncing](#syncing)), the above requirements are automatically satisfied.
+As a plus, I really like the UI of Referey and the many ways of searching for references, selecting intersections of tags, drilling down by collection, or by the intersection of collection and tag, sorting by several criteria, etc.

 #### The code ####

-I do the conversion using R. I use R instead of, say, Python because it is just simpler for me for this task.
-The R script **zotero-to-referey.R** gets the needed data from the Zotero sqlite db, modifies/restructures it, and creates a new db.
+I do the conversion using R. I use R instead of, say, Python because it is just simpler for me.
+The R script **zotero-to-referey.R** gets the needed data from the Zotero sqlite db, modifies/restructures it, and creates a new db that Referey understands.

 You can use the R script **zotero-to-referey.R** directly (you should only